s3664099/island_of_secrets/readme.md

 ## Program Structure ##

-### Data ###

-This package hold classes that simply carry data.
-Well that and the two classes - Location & Item - that are used to hold the main objects that run the game.

-**Constants**

-This class holds a number of variables that do not change.
-These variables are used so that numbers are hardcoded into the game (though I suspect that there are still some there).
-As such, the class is able to be accessed from across the program, and each of the variable are listed as final (meaning that it cannot be changed) and static (meaning that it can be accessed without instanstatiating a class.

-**Raw Data**

-This class basically holds the raw data for the game.
-While it could be stored in a database, the fact that it does not change, and is only used while the game is running, storing it in a file is much easier (and it can be ported as well since a database doesn't need to be built to run the game).

-Anyway, this file is only read once during the set up phase to build the locations, the items, the verbs, nouns, and codes for setting the item flags and location.
-Like the Constants class, this one is also static, meaning that it can be read without needing to instansiate the object.
-Further, it is only read at the beginning of the game.

-**Location**

-This class holds the details of the locations.
-The variables that are in the class are as follows:

-- name - A string.
-The name of the locations
-- exits - an array of 4 bools.
-Where the exits are located.
-- visited - boolean.
-Has the player visited this location (not currently used, but to be used for the map).
-- roomType - int.
-The type of room.
-Used to display an icon on the map when created.

-The only value that is changed is the visit boolean, which goes from False to True.
-The rest will remain as they are.
-The class consists of the constructor which builds the name of the location and the exits.

-It also has a method that retrieves the name of the location, and retrieves the exit array.

-**Item**

-This class contains three variables and is the details of the game's items.
-The variables are as follows:

-- itemFlag - an integer. this is a flag that is used for the running of the game.
-Among other things, the flag determines whether an item is visible to the player.
-If the flag is less that 1, then it is visible.
-- itemLocation - an integer.
-This is where the items is located.
-0 indicates that the player is carrying the item, while 81 indicate that the item has been destroyed.
-- item - a string.
-This is the name of the item.

-The class consists of a constructor that sets the flag and location and saves the name of the items.

-Methods include a method to retrieve the name and getters and setters for the location and the flag.
-There is also a method that compares an int passed to it (which is a location) with the item's location, and returns a true or a false.
+### Data

+This package contains classes designed primarily to carry data.
+Two key classes, **Location** and **Item**, serve as the backbone of the game, holding the objects and locations that drive the gameplay.

+---

+#### **Constants**

+The `Constants` class stores immutable variables used throughout the game.
+These variables prevent the need for hardcoding numbers into the game logic (although there may still be some lingering instances).

+- **Purpose**: Provides a centralized location for unchanging values.
+- **Key Features**:
+  - Variables are declared as `final` (immutable) and `static` (accessible without instantiating the class).
+  - The class is accessible across the entire program, ensuring consistent reference to these constants.

+---

+#### **Raw Data**

+The `RawData` class holds the game's foundational data, such as item details, locations, verbs, and nouns.
+While this data could be stored in a database, the simplicity and portability of file-based storage make it the preferred choice here.

+- **Purpose**: Stores the game's raw, unchanging data, read once during the setup phase.
+- **Key Features**:
+  - Data is read at the start of the game and used to initialize locations, items, and other elements.
+  - The class is `static`, so its contents can be accessed without creating an instance.
+  - Eliminates the need for a database, making the game easier to distribute and run.

+---

+#### **Location**

+The `Location` class manages details about the game's various locations.

+- **Variables**:
+  - `name` (`String`): The name of the location.
+  - `exits` (`boolean[]`): An array of four booleans indicating the presence of exits in the cardinal directions.
+  - `visited` (`boolean`): Tracks whether the player has visited this location (planned for map functionality).
+  - `roomType` (`int`): Represents the type of room, used to display an icon on the map.

+- **Key Features**:
+  - Only the `visited` variable changes during gameplay, transitioning from `false` to `true` when a player enters a location.
+  - Includes methods to:
+    - Retrieve the name of the location.
+    - Access the array of exits.

+- **Constructor**: Initializes the location's name and exit configuration.

+---

+#### **Item**

+The `Item` class encapsulates the details of in-game items.

+- **Variables**:
+  - `itemFlag` (`int`): A flag determining item visibility and status.
+Items with a flag less than `1` are visible to the player.
+  - `itemLocation` (`int`): Indicates where the item is located:
+    - `0`: The player is carrying the item.
+    - `81`: The item has been destroyed.
+  - `item` (`String`): The item's name.

+- **Key Features**:
+  - Constructor initializes the item's flag, location, and name.
+  - Methods include:
+    - Getters and setters for the item's flag and location.
+    - A method to retrieve the item's name.
+    - A method to compare the item's location with a given integer, returning `true` or `false` based on the match.

+---

+This structure ensures that both `Location` and `Item` classes serve as efficient containers for data, with minimal but effective methods for retrieving and manipulating that data where necessary.

 ### Model ###